CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Alpha/README.md

 ## Contribution Policies

 Pull requests and Issues are enabled on the repository.
-There is also a CONTRIBUTING and a SECURITY policies.
+There is also a CONTRIBUTING and a SECURITY policy.

 Requirement | Finding
 ------------ | -------------